sandflow/otio-core-specification/src/main/md/otio-core.md

 @enduml
 ```

-The `JSONObject()` constructor initializes the instance to the empty object.
+The `JSONObject()` constructor initializes the instance to an empty object.

 #### JSON Schema